jiawlu/OSM2GMNS/docs/source/index.rst

 design based on general modeling network specification (GMNS).
 Transportation Research Part C: Emerging Technologies, 153, 104223. `paper link`_

+If you use osm2gmns in your work, please cite the above paper.

 Main Features
 ====================================